shrxprxyx/odoo-hackathon/readme.md

 **Enterprise Asset & Resource Management System** — a centralized platform for tracking, allocating, and maintaining physical assets and shared resources (equipment, furniture, vehicles, rooms) across any organization.

-Built for [Hackathon Name] in a 6-hour build window — a single self-contained Next.js app, no Docker, no separate backend service.
+Built for Odoo Hackathon in a 6-hour build window — a single self-contained Next.js app, no Docker, no separate backend service.

 ---